• Request Info

 new building render image

-To meet the increasing demand for high-quality chemistry education and training, the new chemistry building at the University of Tennessee will have:
+To meet the increasing demand for high-quality chemistry education and training, the new Charles & Julie Wharton Chemistry Building at the University of Tennessee will have:

 • Dedicated workstations for student researchers